-- 5.14 Where the Extension Assets would normally require the extension of existing switchgear equipment and this is not possible, the cost of the full replacement of the switchgear (using the nearest standard size) will be charged to you, provided that there is no Reinforcement of the Distribution System (see paragraph 5.25). - 5.15 If your development is considered to be speculative then the Reinforcement costs will be charged to you in full (see paragraphs 5.48 to 5.70). - Reinforcement costs for the Minimum Scheme in excess of the High-Cost Project Threshold, shall be charged to you in full as a Connection Charge.
-For the avoidance of doubt, where Paragraph 5.36 applies, the High-Cost Project Threshold will not apply.
+- 5.14 Where the Extension Assets would normally require the extension of existing switchgear equipment and this is not possible, the cost of the full replacement of the switchgear (using the nearest standard size) will be charged to you, provided that there is no Reinforcement of the Distribution System (see paragraph 5.25). - 5.15 If your development is considered to be speculative then the Reinforcement costs will be charged to you in full (see paragraphs 5.48 to 5.70). - 5.16 Reinforcement costs for the Minimum Scheme in excess of the High-Cost Project Threshold, shall be charged to you in full as a Connection Charge.
+For the avoidance of doubt, where Paragraph 5.35 applies, the High-Cost Project Threshold will not apply.
 The calculation of this charge will include all costs for Reinforcement carried out at the same Voltage Level and one Voltage Level above the Point of Connection to the existing Distribution System.
-For Generation Connections the High-Cost Project Threshold is £200/kW; for Demand Connections the High-Cost Project Threshold will follow the methodology outlined under paragraphs 5.17 to 5.27.
+For Generation Connections the High-Cost Project Threshold is £200/kW; for Demand Connections the High-Cost Project Threshold is £1,720/kVA.
+Reinforcement costs below the High-Cost Project Threshold will follow the methodology outlined under paragraphs 5.17 to 5.27.
 For Generation Connections, where the Reinforcement costs at the same Voltage Level as the Point of Connection are greater than the High-Cost Project Threshold then the methodology outlined under paragraphs 5.17 to 5.27 will be applied to Reinforcement costs up to and including the High-Cost Project Threshold only.
-The table below illustrates the application of the High-Cost Project Threshold.
+The table below illustrates the application of the High-Cost Project Threshold